jbom/fst1892374/README.md

 /home
 /forum

 also try all of those with .php, .html, .js (etc) added to the url.
+Then try slashes.
 Just experiment, who knows what you'll find!

 I HIGHLY recommend using lastpass to keep track of all your login creds.
 I honestly couldn't use a computer without it anymore.